EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi.md

 ### 2. Install TensorFlow Lite dependencies and OpenCV
 Next, we'll install OpenCV and the package dependencies for TensorFlow Lite.
 OpenCV is not needed to run TensorFlow Lite, but the object detection scripts in this repository use it to grab images and draw detection results on them.

-*Skipping the rest of this step until I get the shell script written*

 To make things easier, I wrote a shell script that will automatically download and install all the dependencies.
 Run it by issuing:

 ```